Generic Name: aminocaproic acid (a MEE noe ka PROE ik AS id)

 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

-Call your doctor promptly if your symptoms do not improve after using aminocaproic acid.
+Call your doctor promptly if your symptoms do not improve after using Amicar.

-While using aminocaproic acid, you may need frequent blood tests.
+While using Amicar, you may need frequent blood tests.
 Your kidney function may also need to be checked.
-Aminocaproic acid can have long-lasting effects on your body.
+This medicine can have long-lasting effects on your body.
 You may need frequent medical tests for a short time after you stop using this medicine.

 Store at cool room temperature away from moisture and heat.
 Do not allow the medicine to freeze.